The Wreckers

 Details from the General Services Administration

-The GSA is an agency that provides shared services and procurement support to other federal agencies.
+The General Service Administration is an agency that provides shared services and procurement support to other federal agencies.
 Early on, DOGE focused on using the GSA to force cost reductions across government - e.g., through cancelling building leases or restricting the use of purchase cards - but GSA has also been the home base for a growing number of wreckers, with many recent hires starting there.

 Agency Name Start Detailed To